huggingface/blog/sagemaker-distributed-training-seq2seq.md

 ## Upload the fine-tuned model to [huggingface.co](http://huggingface.co)

-Since our model achieved a pretty good score we are going to upload it to [huggingface.co](http://huggingface.co), create a `model_card` and test it with the inference-widget.
-If you don´t have an account yet sign up [here](https://huggingface.co/join).
+Since our model achieved a pretty good score we are going to upload it to [huggingface.co](http://huggingface.co), create a `model_card` and test it with the Hosted Inference widget.
+To upload a model you need to [create an account here](https://huggingface.co/join).

 We can download our model from Amazon S3 and unzip it using the following snippet.